ansibleguy/webui/README.md

    As Ansible already requires Python3 - I chose it as primary language.

-   The backend stack is built of [gunicorn](https://gunicorn.org/)/[Django](https://www.djangoproject.com/) and the frontend consists of Django templates and vanilla JS.
+   The backend stack is built of [gunicorn](https://gunicorn.org/)/[Django](https://www.djangoproject.com/) and the frontend consists of Django templates and JS.

    Ansible job execution is done using the native [Python API](https://ansible.readthedocs.io/projects/runner/en/latest/python_interface/)!

-   Target users are small to medium businesses and Ansible users that just want a UI to run their playbooks.
+   Target users are small to medium businesses and Ansible users which just want a UI to run their playbooks.

 ----